tx-lin/vmSafeguard/other/READMEDocker.md

 <strong> I suppose that you have read the root readme (until installation part) </strong>

+To make things simpler, I will simply use the HTTP protocol with port 80 of the container which will be linked to port 8080 of the dockeR host.

 ## I. Pull (run) vmSafeguard's image from docker hub

 ### For current ESXi version 7.X